damulhan/alfresco-centos-installer/README.md

 ## Usage

 Each script can be executed individually in a bash shell.
-Despiste user `ubuntu` is expected to be used, ensure you have the necessary permissions (e.g., using `sudo` where required).
+Despiste user `alfresco` is expected to be used, ensure you have the necessary permissions (e.g., using `sudo` where required).

 ```bash
 bash scripts/01-install_postgres.sh